 You can also display details of packages or specials.
 For specials spanning a short and fixed period, consider promoting it on our specials page - it's free and gives you great additional exposure.

-The star rating scheme for accommodation is a certified trademark of AAA Tourism.
-Only AAA Tourism, on behalf of the RACV and Australia's other automobile clubs, is permitted to certify a star rating for an accommodation property.
-This means that we can only display official star ratings within your advertisement - not star ratings that you have assigned yourself or star ratings that have expired.
+The star rating scheme for accommodation is a certified trademark of Star Ratings Australia.
+Thus we can only display official star ratings within your advertisement - not star ratings that you have assigned yourself or star ratings that have expired.
 Further information about star ratings can be found on the Star Ratings Australia website.

 The rest of the items in this list are for facilities you offer guests.
 This list is restricted and can only contain the facilities people can specifically search for within step 3 of the accommodation search page.
 Any other facilities not on the list that you would like to highlight should be included within your property's free-format descriptive paragraphs.
 Note that the wording used to describe a specific facility in the "property features" list cannot be changed as only very generic terms are used.
 So if you have "pool" listed, and you want guests to know it's solar heated, then that extra detail will need to go in your descriptive paragraphs as "pool" is a generic term that cannot be uniquely modified for each individual property.